The sub-continent of India has 7,000 kilometers of coastline. Most of that is unexplored, never before surfed and just waiting for you.

-On the westcoast the swell direction is usually best when coming from the south or west, although an occasional north swell does get good.
-On the east coast the swell is almost always from the south or slight southeast direction.
-Along the 7000 kilometers of coastline in India there are at least 200 surfable river mouths.
-River mouths usually have distinct and consistent sand bar formations created by the river flow and these make for very good breaks — like beach breaks but with a lot less close outs.
+On the west coast, the swell direction is usually best when coming from the south or west, although an occasional north swell does get good.
+On the east coast, the swell is almost always from the south or slight southeast direction.
+Along the 7000 kilometers of coastline in India, there are at least 200 surfable river mouths.
+River mouths usually have distinct and consistent sand bar formations created by the river flow and these make for very good breaks — like beach breaks but with a lot fewer closeouts.

-Straight long beaches are also a dominate feature of the India coastline.
+Straight long beaches are also a dominant feature of the India coastline.
 There you will find your usual beach break waves — closing out when it gets big but lots of fun on smaller days.
-Then there are the bays, coves and points on the coast.
+Then there are the bays, coves, and points on the coast.
 How many are there?
 Too many to count and most have never been surfed.

-The biggest swells of the year are most always on the west coast from Dwaraka [extreme northwest] to Kanya Kumari [extreme southern tip].
-June of 2007 saw outside breaks up to 20 feet at our home break and at the Mungaluru Jetty [breaking one kilometer out to sea].
+The biggest swells of the year are almost always on the west coast from Dwaraka [extreme northwest] to Kanya Kumari [extreme southern tip].
+June of 2007 saw outside breaks up to 20 feet at our home break and at the Mangaluru Jetty [breaking one kilometer out to sea].
 Yes, India really does get some big waves during the monsoon season.
 Big waves and lots of rain!

 Kiran Kumar aka (Kirtan) surfing a massive wave